 Most user manual files are in Portable Document Format (PDF).
-Install the Adobe® Acrobat® Reader from the ASUS Superb Software Library CD before opening a user manual file.
+Install the Adobe® Acrobat® Reader from the Utilities tab before opening a user manual file

 5.2.6 ASUS Contact information

 Click the Contact tab to display the ASUS contact information.
 You can also find this information on the inside front cover of this user guide.